hyperf/hyperf/docs/en/retry.md

 ### Budget Policy `BudgetRetryPolicy`

-Each `@Retry` annotation will generate a corresponding token bucket, and whenever the annotation method is called, a token with an expiration time (ttl) is placed in the token bucket.
+Each `#[Retry]` annotation will generate a corresponding token bucket, and whenever the annotation method is called, a token with an expiration time (ttl) is placed in the token bucket.
 If a retryable error occurs, the corresponding number of tokens (percentCanRetry) must be consumed before retrying, otherwise it will not be retried (the error continues to pass down).
 For example, when percentCanRetry=0.2, each retry consumes 5 tokens.
 In this way, when the peer is down, at most 20% of the additional retry consumption will be incurred, which should be acceptable for most systems.

 To take care of some less frequently used methods, a certain number of "mini-guarantee" tokens (minRetriesPerSec) are also generated per second to ensure system stability.